Jchanel08/Eiffel/README.md

 # Eiffel

-_Rapid Static Content Websites_
+_Rapidly Build Static Content Websites_

 Powered by [Vault Labs](https://vaultlabs.co)

 ***

-This is a pre-configured project template that can power nearly any static website configuration you can throw at it.
-The Middleman static site generator serves as the base; allowing for partials, layouts, frontmatter, livereloading (for development) and extensions like blogging systems that can be installed for even more functionality.
+Eiffel is an opinionated framework to power your static content websites.
+It uses [Middleman](https://middlemanapp.com) as a base to build the content, and also includes a pre-configured webpack configuration, and a basic template of all the core ingredients needed in any new website (think SEO header tags, CSS utility classes, Templates for headers, layouts, footers).

+Middleman drives the core of tools you will use to build a new website: allowing for partials, layouts, frontmatter, livereloading (for development).
+All of these are pre-installed and pre-configured in Eiffel, you can also easily add blog-like functionality with [one additional extension](https://middlemanapp.com/basics/blogging/).

-The project comes pre-configured with Babel JS transpiling and SCSS support using Webpack v4.
+Webpack handles most of the assets, including Babel JS transpiling and SCSS support.
 This gives you support for all the current versions of JS and CSS, plus all the features that future spec's offer.
 For JS, thats cleaner syntax and the ability to load modules.
 For CSS, it's variables, autoprefixing, and color functions.

-The benefits of using a static site generator are endless, but our favorites are that it gives you a clean enviroment to write your content, and a flexible system for your managing your code, and it makes development and building production-ready websites a breeze.
-Combine it with a static content host like [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/) and feel like a superhero every time you "push" your site updates and see them online within minutes.
+Eiffel can be combined with a static content host like [Netlify](https://www.netlify.com/), which features continuous deployment.
+Simply sync your code with GitHub, and Netlify will build & serve the latest version of your website.

 Eiffel is maintained by the team at [Vault Labs](https://vaultlabs.co).